 - Enables co-operative actions for mission and unity.

-CTE has still to try to translate this vision statement into employment documentation but you can download the vision statement below.
+CTE has still to translate this vision statement into employment documentation but you can download the vision statement below.